 Lead the pick-up cables through the channels from the front recesses into the rear slot.
-The neck pick-up is a bit flatter and is placed in the recess closer to the guitar neck.
-The slightly higher bridge pick-up is placed correspondingly in the recess which is closer to the bridge.
+The neck pickup is somewhat flatter and is inserted into the opening nearer the neck of the guitar.
+Insert the somewhat taller bridge pickup into the opening closer to the bridge.